PERINATOLOGIYA I PEDIATRIYA PIP_02_2019Scientific and practical journal

 Identification of article type is the first step of manuscript submission because article type dictates the guidelines that should be used (see below), including formatting and page limits of the manuscript.
 The main categories of article type are outlined below:

 Original articles contains substantial novel research.
 These articles can include randomized controlled trials, observational (cohort, case-control or cross-sectional) studies, diagnostic accuracy studies, systematic reviews and meta-analyses, nonrandomized behavioral and public health intervention trials.
-Abstracts should not exceed 400 words and should be structured with the following subheadings: background, objective, materials and methods, results, conclusions and key words.
-All titles of headings should be highlighted.
-The manuscript should contain the abstracts in Ukrainian, Russian and English, self-contained and citation-free.
+Manuscript of the original article consists of follow sections: title page, main text, abstracts with key words (Ukrainian, Russian, English), additional information, references.

 The main text should be structured with the following subheadings: introduction (wider context that generated the study and the hypothesis based on the literature datа no older than 5-7 years), objective, materials and methods, results and discussions (presenting the data in text, tables and figures with statistical analysis, interpretation and significance of the findings), conclusions with indications of the future research direction, acknowledgements, conflict of interest, references.
 The main text should not exceed 8 pages, excluding the abstract, references, tables, and figure legends.
 There should be a maximum of 30 references.

-First page indicates Universal Decimal Classification (UDC), paper title (capital letters), author names (initials and family name), institutional name, city, country.
-Last page must contain signatures of all authors, full author’s names, their scientific degree and titles, job position, full institutional mailing addresses, numbers of telephones, ORCID iD, scientific contributions and responsibilities of all authors.
+Last page must contain signatures of all authors, full author’s names, their scientific degree and titles, job position, full institutional mailing addresses, numbers of telephones, ORCID ID, scientific contributions and responsibilities of all authors.
 Must be indicated the contact person (responding author).